 Patch management.
 If enabled, Security Center checks whether any security and critical updates are missing.
 Use Group Policy settings on the VM to enable automatic system updates.

 Antimalware.
 If enabled, Security Center checks whether antimalware software is installed.
 You can also use Security Center to install antimalware software from inside the Azure portal.

-Operations.
-Use role-based access control (RBAC) to control access to the Azure resources that you deploy.
+Access control.
+Use role-based access control (RBAC) to control access to Azure resources.
 RBAC lets you assign authorization roles to members of your DevOps team.
 For example, the Reader role can view Azure resources but not create, manage, or delete them.
-Some roles are specific to particular Azure resource types.
+Some permissions are specific to an Azure resource type.
 For example, the Virtual Machine Contributor role can restart or deallocate a VM, reset the administrator password, create a new VM, and so on.
 Other built-in RBAC roles that may be useful for this architecture include DevTest Labs User and Network Contributor.
-A user can be assigned to multiple roles, and you can create custom roles for even more fine-grained permissions.

 RBAC does not limit the actions that a user logged into a VM can perform.
 Those permissions are determined by the account type on the guest OS.

 Audit logs.
 Use audit logs to see provisioning actions and other VM events.

 Data encryption.
 Use Azure Disk Encryption if you need to encrypt the OS and data disks.